Coat of arms of King's College London

 The coat of arms of King's College London in London, England, are blazoned: on a Pale Azure between two Lions rampant respectant Gules an Anchor Gold ensigned by a Royal Crown proper on a Chief Argent an Ancient Lamp proper inflamed Gold between two Blazing Hearths also proper.

-The current coat of arms was developed after the mergers of the college with Queen Elizabeth College and Chelsea College of Science and Technology, University of London in 1985.
-The Rampant Lions are from Chelsea College's crest and the Blazing Hearths are from Queen Elizabeth College's.
-The arms incorporates aspects of the heraldry of the two colleges.
-A warrant for the use of the current arms was granted by the College of Arms, and the right to use the Royal Crown in the armorial achievement was granted by Queen Elizabeth II in 1995.
+The current coat of arms was developed after the mergers of the college with Queen Elizabeth College and Chelsea College of Science and Technology, University of London in 1985; coming into use in 1989.
+The arms incorporate aspects of the heraldry of the three colleges.
+The rampant lions may reference both the historic King's arms and those of Chelsea, the blazing hearths are from those of Queen Elizabeth College, the royal crown from King's.
+A warrant for the use of the current arms was granted by the College of Arms, and the right to use the royal crown in the armorial achievement was granted by Queen Elizabeth II in 1995.